Poplar Leaf in Summer

 Fortunately the racist plan to rid Indiana of the dispossessed Indians failed to find them all, and some simply walked back.

-became the Miami Nation of Indiana Miami Indians of Indianaand are headquartered at a tribal complex in Miami County.
+The Miami Nation of Indiana Miami Indians of Indianaare today headquartered at a tribal complex in Miami County.

-The Miami Nation of Oklahomahas attained a parcel of homeland in Allen County to continue their work for international solidarity.
+The Miami Nation of Oklahomahas attained a parcel of homeland in Allen County to continue their work for solidarity with the Indiana Myaamiaki, establishing national sovereignty, driving the case for reparations, and building true international peace.

 The reconciliation of the Oklahoma and Indiana Miami nations is ongoing.
 The First Nations' struggle continues.

-Today the Poplar Neighborhood welcomes all people and recognizes the important heritage and ongoing challenge of the First Nations.
+Today the Poplar Neighborhood welcomes the Myaamiaki and recognizes the important heritage and ongoing challenge of the First Nations, African-Americans and Women,

 President Joe Biden selected Debra Haaland as the first Native American to serve in a Cabinet position in U.S. history.

-She is Secretary of the Interior, the office overseeing the Bureau of Indian Affairs.
+She served as Secretary of the Interior, the office overseeing the Bureau of Indian Affairs.

 In 1990 the BIA ruled against the Miami Nation of Indiana petition to be recognized by the federal government.
 The Indiana Miami tribe was illegally stripped of their recognition rights in 1898.